Image

 Gulfstream G350 & G450

-The G450 is a slightly extended G400 with the nose (actually cockpit) of the G550.
-So it is longer, but this is only visible when you see a G-IV and G450 side-by-side.
-The G450 can especially be distinguished from the other G-IV versions by the engine nacelles, with a different type of thrust reversers: it has no fairings on the outside compared to the G-IV which has clearly visible fairings for the reversers.
+The G450 is a slightly stretched G400 with the nose (actually cockpit) of the G550.
+So it is longer, but this is only visible when you see a G-IV and G450 side-by-side, by the larger distance between the cabin door and the cockpit windows.
+The G450 can especially be distinguished from the other G-IV versions by the engine nacelles, with a different type of thrust reversers: compared to the G-IV it has no fairings on the outside which has clearly visible fairings for the reversers.
 Note that the normally metallic thrust reversers and fairings of the G-IV can be painted to make the aircraft look like a G450!
 See photo above.

 Unfortunately Gulfstream pulls the same trick with the G450 as with the G400: there is a G350, which looks the same, but it has a smaller range and less standard options.
 There is one external feature which can tell you that you have a G350 in front of you: the absence of the EVS camera below the nose, which is standard on the G450 but optional on the G350.